GGeorgi/RMQ-Client.Net/README.md

-1. RPClient need only to send request and get response for that request.
+1. RPClient required only for sending request and getting request's response.
-2. RPCServer needs for accepting requests.
+2. RPCServer required only for accepting requests.

 ## Usage